 Homeowners across the Washington DC Metropolitan Area are reaping the benefits of having fireplaces installed in their homes.
 One of the most underestimated aspects of using a fireplace is preheating your flue.
-Many homeowners wonder why preheating your flue is so important.
+Many homeowners ask chimney technicians like us, why is preheating the flue so important.
 When there is a fire in your fireplace, cooler air from your home fuels the fire, the air above it gets hotter.
 The chimney flue provides allows the hot air to rise out of the house along with the smoke and other fire byproducts.
 Preheating your flue warms the chimney causing the air to start moving in the right direction.
 You can find additional information specifically about chimney flues by reading our previous article about flues.
 Below are some additional things that you should know about preheating your flue.

 Things that you should check prior to preheating the flue